 This is the second post describing our Condoriri trekking.
-The first one can be found here.
+The first one, about preparations, can be found here.
 Now, when I am writing this and thinking back to the hike, it appears as one of the highlights of our trip to Bolivia.
 Fear not, it’s not as complex as it might look like when you think about.
 And I can guarantee that if you go there, you won’t regret.

 Our trekking lasted 4 days.
 We spent half of the first day on getting to the trailhead.
 We landed at Laguna Tuni around 1:30 pm.
 It is an artificial lake at around 4500m asl.
 This means that we were roughly at the same altitude as the top of Matterhorn and 700m higher than last night.
 Now, the altitude could be felt easily.
 With the not-so-light backpacks mounted on our backs we were moving slowly towards the first pass, but the worst was yet to come.
 Our first waypoint, an unnamed pass, was at 4800m asl (top of Mont Blanc).
 There was no trail and we were just going up the slope on the grass, following some lamas paths here and there.
 This was a warm-up day and we really took our time.
 We reached the pass around 1.5h and had our first picnic at the top.
 We enjoyed the panorama of Altiplano on one side and a view of Huayna Potosi on the other.
 The next waypoint was a nearby pass at 4900.
 By getting there I beat my altitude record, which was Mont Blanc 4810m until then.
 In the following days I did it again a couple of times.
 Our last waypoint on the first day was our camp.
 We planned to sleep at the southern tip of Laguna Khota at 4700m.
 We found there two or three adobe cottages, but they weren’t nice to sleep at.
 We put the tent 30m from the lake and were about to start cooking…